It's the Feast of St. Joseph, stepdad to Jesus and patron saint of real estate closers.

 Televangelist Jim Bakker resigns his PTL ministry after it is revealed he was delivering a little too much spiritual healing to former church secretary and future Playboy playmate Jessica Hahn.

 Some $265,000 in ministry funds had been used to keep Hahn quiet about a one-time sexual encounter in 1980.
-(That was one very expensive tryst.)
+(Given that some unnamed executive paid $130,000 to kept his 'supposed' nine month affair a secret; that was one very expensive tryst.)

 March 19, 2003 -